anum124/Malik-portfolio/final_project_AnumMalik2.md

 1. Explain what smog is, how it contributes to air pollution and what time of the year it hits its peak in the introduction.
 2. Add which parts of Pakistan is most affected by smog and pollution.
+3. Use the introductory data that compares Pakistan's PM 2.5 level to the W.H.O standards as a highlighted section for a standout statistic.
-3. Include how many cars per inhabitant are there in Pakistan with the vehicles chart.
+4. Include how many cars per inhabitant are there in Pakistan and club buses and others together with the vehicles chart to show an improved visual.
-4. If found, add visuals on forecasted data for where Pakistan is headed if action is not taken to control the hazardous air quality.
+5. If found, add visuals on forecasted data for where Pakistan is headed if action is not taken to control the hazardous air quality.
-5. Club the buses
+6. Change the color gradient on the pie chart to be more in line with the theme.
+7. Add a call to action section for how individuals can incorporate best practices in their life to alleviate the situation.